 Letters and Testimony

-- April 16, 2013—Testimony (PDF) to the Senate Committee on the Judiciary regarding the oversight and enforcement of federal anti-trust laws.
+- April 16, 2013—Testimony (PDF) to the Senate Committee on the Judiciary addressing the oversight and enforcement of federal anti-trust laws.

 1111 14th Street NW, Suite 1100